Air Mattress Alternatives

 Pros:

-• Comes in a variety of sizes from twin to king
+• Available in a range of sizes, from twin to king

 Cons:

-• Can be bulky and difficult to handle
+• Can be bulky and challenging to install or move

 Sleeping Bag